Seeing Covington Credit on your credit report can feel confusing, especially if you don't immediately recognize the name or remember the account.

 Step 6: Let the account age off naturally

-Under the Fair Credit Reporting Act (FCRA), most negative items, including late payments and charge-offs, must be removed from your credit report seven years from the original date of delinquency.
+Under the Fair Credit Reporting Act (FCRA), most negative items must be removed from your credit report seven years from the original date of delinquency.

 What is Covington Credit?

-Covington Credit is a consumer lending company that mainly operates in the southeastern United States, offering small personal installment loans to borrowers who may not qualify for traditional bank financing.
+Covington Credit is a consumer lending company that mainly operates in the southeastern United States, offering small personal installment loans.
+They're part of the World Acceptance Corporation family of brands.

 Why a negative Covington Credit entry matters